Guide to the Clarence Louis Frank Gohdes Papers, 1811-1990s and undated, bulk 1905-1981

-The Clarence Louis Frank Gohdes Papers date from 1811 to the 1990s, with the bulk of the collection dating from 1905 to 1981.
-The collection consists of research materials, correspondence, writings, clippings and other printed materials, and a few photographs, mainly from the latter half of Gohdes's career.
-The earliest date (1811) refers to reproductions of original materials used in his research.
-Correspondence with other American Literature teachers and authors, combined with other materials relating to Gohdes's institutional and organizational affiliations, in particular with Duke University, the Modern Language Association (MLA), and American Literature, comprise the most substantive aspects of this collection.
-They provide insight into the bureaucratic and institutional exigencies of American literary scholarship in the mid-twentieth century.
-Major authors and scholars of the time wrote to Gohdes, and include Alexander Blackburn, Oscar Cargill, Lewis Chase, Robert Elias, Norman Foerster, Arthur Rubin, Arthur Quinn, and Upton Sinclair.
+Collection consists of research materials, correspondence, writings, clippings and other printed materials, and a few photographs, mainly from the latter half of Gohdes's career.
+The earliest date (1811) refers to reproductions of original research materials.
+Correspondence with other American Literature teachers and authors, combined with other materials relating to Gohdes's institutional and organizational affiliations, in particular with Duke University, the Modern Language Association (MLA), and the journal AMERICAN LITERATURE, comprise the most substantive aspects of this collection.
+They provide insight into American literary scholarship in the early and mid-twentieth century.
+Noted authors and scholars of the time whose letters and other writings are in the collection include Alexander Blackburn, Oscar Cargill, Lewis Chase, Robert Elias, Norman Foerster, Arthur Rubin, Arthur Quinn, and Upton Sinclair.
 Original manuscripts by Gohdes, inscribed reprints of writings by his colleagues, and materials relating to many major British and American literary figures, make up the rest of the collection.
-There is substantial material on Edgar Allen Poe.
-The collection also includes papers documenting his research and writing for his last book project, a cultural and horticultural history of the scuppernong grape entitled Scuppernong, North Carolina's Grape and Its Wines.
-The Gohdes Papers are divided into seven series: Biographical Data, Correspondence, Author Files, Subject Files, Writings and Speeches, Scuppernong, and Clippings.
+There is substantial material on Edgar Allen Poe and American humor.
+The collection also includes papers documenting Gohdes's research and writing for his last book project, a history of the muscadine grape in North Carolina entitled Scuppernong, North Carolina's Grape and Its Wines.
+Acquired as part of the Jay B. Hubbell Center for American Literary Historiography

 - Biographical Data Series, after 1959 and 1997